Holusion/stingray/README.md

     apt-get install yasm nvidia-cuda-toolkit

-Essentially, only CUVID could provide the kind of function we need.
+Essentially, CUVID could provide the kind of function we need.
 However it's not nearly mature enough to provide a stable base.

 ### ffmpeg-static